morphym/fract/docs/LIBRARY_USAGE.md

 2. Check that you're not in a debug build

-3. For maximum performance, use the convenience functions (`ChaosFiber256::hash()`) or single-pass hashing rather than many small updates
+3. For maximum performance, use the convenience functions (`Fract::hash()`) or single-pass hashing rather than many small updates

 4. Consider increasing buffer sizes when reading from files or network